 Living 20 or more miles apart from their friends, town centres are still hostile with warning signs about dispersal and restrictions on young people – practically banning them from getting together.
 But town and parish councils sign-up on the dotted line because closing county youth centres has them scared anti-social behaviour will creep up and it’s just a cheaper solution to clear the streets.

 This, all whilst Michael Gove ‘addressed’ our schools crisis last week and said that there’s now fresh guidelines on the litter-picking punishments teachers can impose on “rule-breaking kids” and a clearer idea of when teachers can intervene “physically” in discipline.
-Crisis solved.

 Norfolk’s education system needs direction and support more than ever before.
-But the mission is becoming less clear in a county that isn’t quite sure where it is heading – with our local MPs that are dis-empowered at best and disinterested at their worst.
+But the mission is becoming less clear in a county that isn’t quite sure where it is heading – with our local MPs that are disempowered at best and disinterested at their worst.

 The government has stopped talking about green investment and jobs apart from when it comes with a photoshoot – yet Norfolk’s economy could be given a new lease of life as the future of the green economy.

 Gove sees it as some sort of achievement that the number of kids studying ‘traditional subjects’ at school is up 40% in Norfolk and that there are more academies and free schools than ever before.

-Our schools are being told they are a failure when compared to a national average in exams and qualifications with no consideration given to the fact that Norfolk’s teachers are already travelling for an extra 2 hours on top of a day’s work just to get home – all whilst delivering youth services and extra-curricular work themselves, because their local authority won’t.
+Our schools are being told they are a failure when compared to a national average in exams and qualifications with no consideration given to the fact that Norfolk’s teachers are already travelling for an extra two hours on top of a day’s work just to get home – all whilst delivering youth services and extra-curricular work themselves, because their local authority won’t.